ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

  '0x7ffd9b8bac68']
 ```

-I've analysed this in comparison to the stack of other binaries run under ubuntu:22.04 with the same libc, and added comments of the important findings.
+I've analysed the output in comparison to the stack of other binaries run under ubuntu:22.04 with the same libc, and added comments at the important findings.

-with the libc address identified, we can calculate the libc base address, but we have not been given the any libc.so.6 file in the challenge.
-Luckily we can get it from ubuntu 22.04.
-From another challenge using the same libc, or copying it from a ubuntu 22.04 docker container.
+With a properly identified libc address we can calculate the libc base address, but we have not been given the libc.so.6 file.
+Luckily we can get it from ubuntu 22.04, from another challenge using the same libc, or copying it from a ubuntu 22.04 docker container.

 ```
 [*] canary 0xf639a0bd15599900